hypriot/blog/content/post/verify-kernel-container-compatibility.md

 Then you'll get a detailled output with all kernel settings which are important for running containers.

-If you want to verify a kernel from a remote system, you could also first extract the Linux kernel config on this system and analyse it latet.
+If you want to verify a kernel from a remote system, you could also first extract the Linux kernel config on this system and analyse it later.
 ```bash
 # extract the .config from a running kernel
 $ zcat /proc/config.gz > kernel.config